kasodeep/high-level-design/hld-code/README.md

 #### TimeStamp

 - The most important 41 bits make up the timestamp section.
 As timestamps grow with time, IDs are sortable by time.

+## API Design

+## Hashing

+The hashValue consists of characters from [0-9, a-z, A-Z], containing 10 + 26 + 26 = 62
+possible characters.
+To figure out the length of hashValue, find the smallest n such that 62^n ≥ 365 billion.

+### Hash + Collision Rsolution

+- To solve the collision problem, we can use in memory Bloom Filter or Guava Bloom Filter.

+### Base 62 Conversion